A New Cornish Bard for Christchurch, New Zealand

 “I am passionate about the origins of folk music in Cornwall and hope to continue to do more research into this,” says Heather.

-Unable to attend this year’s Gorsedh ceremony, Heather hopes to make the long trip to Cornwall to be initiated into the Gorsedh in 2017.
+Heather made the long trip to Cornwall to be initiated into the Gorsedh in August 2017.

 This poem was dedicated to Heather by Bard Gwerin at this year’s ceremony.